 New Jersey state parks and campgrounds welcome pets on leashes up to six feet long.
 Pets cannot go in buildings, on swimming beaches, in campsites designated as not pet friendly, or in overnight accommodations.

 New Mexico State Parks – Pet Policy (See section 184.108.40.206)

 Most New Mexico state parks and campgrounds welcome pets on leashes up to ten feet long.
 Pets must be vaccinated and cannot be left unattended in a vehicle or at a campsite.

 Rio Grande Nature Center State Park, Living Desert Zoo & Gardens State Park, and Smokey Bear Historic Park do not allow pets.

-Most New York state park welcome pets on leashes up to six feet long, and two pets per site are allowed in designated loops of New York state park campgrounds.
-Pets must have proof of vaccination, may not be left unattended, and are not allowed in buildings, picnic or swimming areas, or where posted.
+Most New York state park welcome pets on leashes up to six feet long.
+And New York allows two pets per site in designated loops of state park campgrounds.
+You must present your pet’s proof of vaccination, cannot leave them unattended, and cannot take them in buildings, picnic or swimming areas, or where posted.

 - Allegany State Park

 - Canoe Point State Park

 - Chenango Valley State Park

 - Dewolf Point State Park